coronalabs/plugins-template-library-lua/README.markdown

 #### Example

-For example, let's pretend we are submitting this repo's project.
-We'd like it to start working with daily build 2015.2560, so we would do the following:
+For example, let's pretend we are submitting this repo's project by build our plugin.

-* Rename `plugins/2015.2511` to `plugins/2015.2560`.

-Next, we build our plugin.
 This converts your code into bytecode and prepares it for submission to the Corona Plugin Store.
 When this is complete, you will have a `plugin-<PLUGIN_NAME>.zip` file in your project directory, fit for uploading.

 ##### Mac